Stratford, ON N5A 6V2

 About Stratford Festival:

-SSF offers numerous educational activities, including acting apprenticeships, and assistant designer and director programs that enable artists to work with, and learn from, seasoned professionals.
-At Shakespeare School, for a fee, students in grades 5 to 12 may attend a 1-3 week class.
-Older students may enrol in credit courses offered jointly with five universities.
-Public activities (some at no cost to participants) include Q&As with actors and talks by english or drama scholars.
+The Stratford Festival offers numerous educational activities, including acting apprenticeships, and assistant designer and director programs.
+These activities allow artists to work with and learn from seasoned professionals.
+At Shakespeare School, for a fee, students in grades 5 to 12 may attend 1 to 3-week classes over March break, PA days, reading week or the summer.
+Public activities (some at no cost to participants) include post-show chats with actors and workshops lead by Festival teaching artists.

-This charity report is an update that is being reviewed by Stratford Festival.
+This charity report is an update that has been sent to the Stratford Festival for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending December